yedhink/bashed-on-a-feeling/README.md

 ## installation
 in the above examples i've made use of the Hasklug, a patched variant of [Hasklig](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Hasklig) and [Font Awesome](https://github.com/FortAwesome/Font-Awesome) fonts.
-**the user is required to install and use any of the nerd fonts and Font Awesome font, inorder to render those fancy symbols that i've used**
+**the user is required to install and use any of the nerd fonts and Font Awesome font, inorder to render those fancy symbols that i've used.**
 the simplest way to install the fonts on a Linux distro would be to :
-* download and copy all the fonts(.ttf/.otf) to `~/.fonts` for user or /usr/share/fonts/[T/O]TF directory for global
+* download and copy all the fonts(.ttf/.otf) to `~/.fonts` for current user or to /usr/share/fonts/[T/O]TF directory for all
 * run `fc-cache -fv ~/.fonts` to let freetype2 know of those fonts

 ## start installing